unnsse/unnsse.io/content/posts/hello.md

 # See details front matter: https://fixit.lruihao.cn/documentation/content-management/introduction/#front-matter
 ---

-Welcome to my first post!
+Welcome to my first post serving as an introductory!
 Created this blog entitled "Modern-Day Software Engineering" to reflect my opinions regarding the quickly changing technical landscape that developers like me face.
 This site will not only help me document my struggles & observations through my journeys but hopefully will help others as well.